Treaty of Mannar

-The 1742 (Malayalam 917) Treaty of Mannar restored peace and annexed parts of Kayamkulam to Travancore.
+The Treaty of Mannar which was signed in 1742 resulted in Travancore annexing parts of Kayamkulam and being paid 1000 rupees per month by them.
+This treaty established peace after a long period of war in the region.

 History

 The king of Kollam (Desiganad Dynasty) adopted a prince from Kayamkulam Royal Family.
-Marthanda Varma, the Maharaja of Travancore, disliked this adoption because he wanted to merge Kollam with Travancore after the Raja as he had no male descendants.
+Marthanda Varma, the Maharaja of Travancore, disliked this because he wanted to merge Kollam with Travancore after the Raja as he had no male descendants.
 Maharaja sent his army to Kollam and defeated the Raja.
-After the war he annexed Kollam to Travancore.
-Maharaja brought Kollam Raja to Travancore and built a palace for him (Valiya Koyikkal Kottaram (Palace)), and treated him with royal dignity.
+After the war his kingdom annexed Kollam to Travancore.
+Maharaja brought Kollam Raja to Travancore and built Valiya Koyikkal Kottaram for him, and treated him with royal dignity.

 In 1734 Raja escaped from Travancore with the help of Kayamkulam King.
-Kayamkulam Raja helped to return him to the throne and strengthened his army with the help of Cochi.
+Kayamkulam Raja helped to return him to the throne and strengthened his army with the help of Cochin.
 Kollam became more powerful.